vatlidak/cucs-sea-hmwk1/README.md

 that is, it does not append new ACLs.
 (This convention simplifies things and helps avoid confusion.)

+In the operations portion any ACL is followed by an implicit "*.* -"  rule since the acl_check function returns no permissions, if no matching rule is found.

 ## Error
 * Verbose error messages are printed in stderr.
 To filter them out just redirect stderr (fd:2) to /dev/null